Dig deeper. Conduct research at North Dakota's only petroleum engineering program.

 UND offers both Petroleum Engineering Master of Science (M.S.) and Master of Engineering

 (M.Eng.) degrees.
-It is recommended you connect with the Department of Petroleum Engineering before making a final decision.
-In general, a M.Eng. program is more course-based,
+In general, a M.Eng. program is more course-based, while the more

 aspects of different oil and gas upstream disciplines from basic to advanced level